Las Vegas Show

 Guests should plan to arrive 15–20 minutes before showtime since seating inside the intimate venue fills quickly.

-Farrell Dillon is worth it if you enjoy comedy-driven magic in a small, interactive setting.
-It’s a strong choice for visitors who want a casual, approachable show where personality and audience interaction matter more than large-scale illusions.
+You should see Farrell Dillon if you enjoy comedy-driven magic in a small, interactive setting.
+It’s a strong choice for visitors who want a casual, approachable show where personality, humor, improvisation, and audience interaction matter more than large-scale illusions.

-It works best as a relaxed evening show or a lower-commitment option compared to larger productions on the Strip.
+It works best as a relaxed evening show or a lower-commitment magic option compared with larger productions on the Strip.

 How It Compares to Other Vegas Magic Shows